Two-photon physics: Experiments

 Two-photon physics can be studied with high-energy particle accelerators, where the accelerated particles are not the photons themselves but charged particles that will radiate photons.
 The most significant studies so far were performed at the Large Electron–Positron Collider (LEP) at CERN.
 If the transverse momentum transfer and thus the deflection is large, one or both electrons can be detected; this is called tagging.
 The other particles that are created in the interaction are tracked by large detectors to reconstruct the physics of the interaction.

 Frequently, photon-photon interactions will be studied via ultraperipheral collisions (UPCs) of heavy ions, such as gold or lead.
 These are collisions in which the colliding nuclei do not touch each other; i.e., the impact parameter $b$ is larger than the sum of the radii of the nuclei.
 The strong interaction between the quarks composing the nuclei is thus greatly suppressed, making the weaker electromagnetic $\gamma\gamma$ interaction much more visible.
 In UPCs, because the ions are heavily charged, it is possible to have two independent interactions between a single ion pair, such as production of two electron-positron pairs.
 UPCs are studied with the STARlight simulation code.

-Light-by-light scattering can be studied using the strong electromagnetic fields of the hadrons collided at the LHC, it has first been seen in 2016 by the ATLAS collaboration and was then confirmed by the CMS collaboration.
+Light-by-light scattering, as predicted in, can be studied using the strong electromagnetic fields of the hadrons collided at the LHC, it has first been seen in 2016 by the ATLAS collaboration and was then confirmed by the CMS collaboration., including at high two-photon energies.
 The best previous constraint on the elastic photon–photon scattering cross section was set by PVLAS, which reported an upper limit far above the level predicted by the Standard Model.
 Observation of a cross section larger than that predicted by the Standard Model could signify new physics such as axions, the search of which is the primary goal of PVLAS and several similar experiments.